Convergence Guarantees for Gradient-Based Training of Neural PDE Solvers: From Linear to Nonlinear PDEs: Mathematical Setup and General Supporting Results

 Our NTK-based convergence theory for linear PDEs relies on the near-constancy of the Gram matrix during training, a property that does not hold for nonlinear PDEs as proved in \cite{bonfanti2024challenges}.
 To illustrate this point more intuitively, we present a numerical experiment.
 Consider the viscous Burgers' equation:

-We demonstrate the failure of NTK theory for Burgers' equation using a neural network with architecture \cref{eq:ntk} (width \( m=1000 \)).
-For simplicity, training exclusively the outer-layer parameters $a=(a_1,\ldots,a_m)^\T$ via implicit gradient descent, we track the evolution of two Gram matrices:
+We demonstrate the failure of NTK theory for Burgers' equation using a neural network with architecture described in \cref{eq:ntk} (with width \( m=1000 \)); detailed experimental settings are provided in \cref{sec:setup burgers}.
+For simplicity, we train only the outer-layer parameters $a=(a_1, \ldots, a_m)^\top$ using implicit gradient descent (see \cref{sec:IGD PINN} for algorithmic details).
+During training, we track the evolution of two NTK matrices: